augah1/dawn-showcase/README.md

-This is a customized version of Shopify's Dawn theme that showcases features added by Adanna Ugah.
+This is a customized version of Shopify's Dawn theme that showcases some features added by Adanna Ugah.
 It has been built with optimization and flexibility in mind, and aligned with current web standards.

 ## Customizations